JWNicholson/Graphs/projects/adventure/maps/notes.md

 Plan - Start in room 0.
 Use bfs.
 Check nodes to up,down, right and left to see if its an 'empty' room.
- Store nodes as Current Next Visited lists or dicts. use Queu and dequeue If path is not an exit, backtrace until you find one that is
+ Store nodes as Current Next Visited lists or dicts. use Queu and dequeue If path is not an exit, backtrace until you find one that is.
+ Keep track of path with dict key= current room value= previous room

  Execute -